Sanford I. Weill: Building Shearson

-American Express (1981–1985)
+American Express

 In 1981, Weill sold Shearson Loeb Rhoades to American Express for about $915 million in stock.
 In 1982, he founded the National Academy Foundation with the Academy of Finance to educate high school students.
 Weill began serving as president of American Express Co. in 1983 and as chairman and CEO of American Express's insurance subsidiary, Fireman's Fund Insurance Company, in 1984.
 Weill was succeeded by his protégé, Peter A. Cohen, who became the youngest head of a Wall Street firm.
 While at American Express, Weill began grooming his newest protégé, Jamie Dimon, the future CEO of JPMorgan Chase.

-Before Citigroup (1986–1998)
+Acquisitions

 Weill resigned from American Express in August 1985 at age 52.
 After an attempt to become the CEO of BankAmerica Corp., he persuaded Minneapolis-based Control Data Corporation to spin off a troubled subsidiary, Commercial Credit, a consumer finance company.
-In 1986 Weill bought Commercial Credit for $7 million.
+In 1986, Weill bought Commercial Credit for $7 million.
 After a period of layoffs and reorganization, the company completed a successful IPO.

 In 1987, he acquired Gulf Insurance.
-The next year, he paid $1.5 billion for Primerica, the parent company of Smith Barney and the A. L. Williams insurance company.
+The following year, in 1988, he paid $1.5 billion for Primerica, the parent company of Smith Barney and the A. L. Williams insurance company.
 In 1989, he acquired Drexel Burnham Lambert's retail brokerage outlets.
 In 1992, he paid $722 million to buy a 27% share of Travelers Insurance, which had gotten into trouble because of bad real estate investments.

-In 1993 he reacquired his old Shearson brokerage (now Shearson Lehman) from American Express for $1.2 billion.
+In 1993, he reacquired his old Shearson brokerage (now Shearson Lehman) from American Express for $1.2 billion.
 By the end of the year, he had completely taken over Travelers Corp in a $4 billion stock deal and officially began calling his corporation Travelers Group Inc. In 1996 he added to his holdings, at a cost of $4 billion, the property and casualty operations of Aetna Life & Casualty.
 In September 1997 Weill acquired Salomon Inc., the parent company of Salomon Brothers Inc. for over $9 billion in stock.